Cluster Creation and Component Installation

 -

-In Target Hosts, enter the Fully Qualified Domain Name (FQDN) of the hosts (machines) that will make up the Cluster.
+In Target Hosts, enter the Fully Qualified Domain Name (FQDN) of the hosts (machines) that will compose the Cluster.

-The Ambari Server must have access to the machines provided.
-Make sure that the FQDN of the machines is correctly resolved, either through a DNS Server (recommended) or locally (via
+The Ambari Server needs to have access to the specified machines.
+Make sure that the FQDN resolution of the machines works correctly, either through a DNS Server (recommended) or locally (

 In Hosts Registration Information, select how the Cluster machines will be registered.